-According to experts, eating these fruits reduces diabetes risk due to their high fiber content and richness in phytochemicals and micronutrients (8).
-However, despite their sweetness, prunes cannot interfere with insulin or blood sugar levels.
+According to experts, eating these fruits might help reduce diabetes risk due to their high fiber content and richness in phytochemicals and micronutrients (8).
+However, despite their sweetness, prunes won’t interfere with insulin or blood sugar levels if eaten in typical amounts.
 Therefore, it makes them an excellent fruit option for people with diabetes.

 Better Bone Health

 Consuming prunes has also been linked to better bone health due to their antioxidants and anti-inflammatory properties (6).
 Experts argue that these properties prevent bone loss and help maintain healthy bone density and formation (6).